-- set Bank-wide Enterprise Risk Management vision, goals and objectives in compliance with world class standards - approve Bank's Risk Management framework for the various risk areas (credit, operational, strategic, reputation, compliance, market and liquidity risk management) - approve and periodically review the Bank's risk appetite and portfolio strategy - ensure that appropriate risk management policies, processes and methodologies are in place for managing the various risks to which the Bank may be exposed - establish a management structure that is capable of implementing the Bank's risk management framework and ensure that qualified and competent person(s) at senior levels are employed to manage the various risk areas in the Bank - endorse approval of new products/markets subject to the ratification of the full Board - ensure that the Bank holds sufficient capital against the various risks and is in compliance with established capital adequacy goals and regulations - periodically review the results of stress testing and use the outcome to conduct internal assessment of capital adequacy - monitor the Bank's risk profile against set targets (risk appetite) - initiate a benchmarking study and internal review to ascertain the adequacy of the Bank's approach to managing risks across all risk areas - present reports on compliance with the Enterprise Risk Management framework to the Board of Directors - review and monitor the operational risk management framework - review material contingent liabilities on litigation.
+- set Bank-wide Enterprise Risk Management vision, goals and objectives in compliance with world-class standards; - approve the Bank's Risk Management framework for the various risk areas (credit, operational, strategic, reputation, compliance, market and liquidity risk management); - approve and periodically review the Bank's risk appetite and portfolio strategy; - ensure that appropriate risk management policies, processes and methodologies are in place for managing the various risks to which the Bank may be exposed; - establish a management structure that is capable of implementing the Bank's risk management framework and ensure that qualified and competent person(s) at senior levels are employed to manage the various risk areas in the Bank; - endorse approval of new products/markets subject to the ratification of the full Board; - ensure that the Bank holds sufficient capital against the various risks and is in compliance with established capital adequacy goals and regulations; - periodically review the results of stress testing and use the outcome to conduct internal assessment of capital adequacy;

+- monitor the Bank's risk profile against set targets (risk appetite); - initiate a benchmarking study and internal review to ascertain the adequacy of the Bank's approach to managing risks across all risk areas; - present reports on compliance with the Enterprise Risk Management framework to the Board of Directors; - review and monitor the operational risk management framework; - · review material contingent liabilities on litigation.

-Committee Composition: Mr. Bismarck Rewane (Chairman), Mr. Nigel Kenny, Dr. John Udofa, Alhaji Mustapha Damcida and Mr. Stephen Alashi (till July 2012) and Mr. Segun Odusanya review global budgets
+Committee Composition: Mr Bismarck Rewane (Chairman), Mr Nigel Kenny, Dr John Udofa, Alhaji Mustapha Damcida, Mr Stephen Alashi (until July 2012) and Mr Segun Odusanya.

-Finance & General Purpose Committee
+Finance and General Purpose Committee